 Appeals of institutional refund policy by parents or students who feel that individual circumstances warrant exceptions from the published policy may be addressed in writing to:

 Controller, Lyon College, P.O.
 Box 2317, Batesville, AR.
-72503 financial aid programs, and academic programs of quality, Lyon College has been regularly recognized as one of higher education's best bargains among private, selective liberal arts colleges.
+72503

 Scholarships and Financial Aid